duktig-solutions/Duktig-microservice-php/docs/installation/local-dev-deployment.md

 ## Clone the project

-Let's clone the project from Github and prepare for deployment
+Let's clone the project from GitHub and prepare for deployment

     git clone https://github.com/duktig-solutions/Duktig-microservice-php.git